 # systemctl | grep docker0 sys-devices-virtual-net-docker0.device loaded active plugged /sys/devices/virtual/net/docker0

 docker0 inteface has been brought up, and to express the dependency we must override Postfix’s service units (this may vary based on the host distribution):

 # systemctl | grep postfix postfix.service loaded active exited Postfix Mail Transport Agent postfix@-.service loaded active running Postfix Mail Transport Agent (instance -)

-in this case of both of the Postfix services with:
+in this case it is enough to override only the Postfix instance service with:

 Override the unit service file by declaring the dependency explicitely:

 systemctl daemon-reload and restart Postfix with

 systemctl restart postfix.